Standalone MCP Server

 How self-init works

-- On first launch the server calls
+- On first launch the server scans your workspace, skipping

 SQL access (no LLM)